mshvarts/Social-Game/README.md

 # About
-An engaging social game created for SFU's CMPT 373 class in a team of seven members.
+An engaging social game group project created for SFU's CMPT 373 class.
 It uses web sockets to connect the front-end chatbox with the C++ backend code.
-Currently supports playing the game Rock Paper Scissors.
+Currently supports playing the game Rock Paper Scissors but is customizable to work with any game.

 # Social Gaming